based on Reviews

 What is beta-sitosterol?

-Phytosterols (plant sterols) are lipophilic substances in the cell membranes of plants that have a similar chemical structure to cholesterol.
-More than 100 different phytosterols are known, beta-sitosterol is the most common.
-Chemically speaking, beta-sitosterol is a plant sterol ester.
-It is found in fruits, vegetables, nuts and seeds.
+Phytosterols (plant sterols) are lipophilic substances found in plant cell membranes that have a chemical structure similar to cholesterol.
+More than 100 different phytosterols are known, with beta-sitosterol being the most common.
+Beta-sitosterol is chemically a plant sterol ester.
+It is found in fruits, vegetables, nuts, and seeds.

 prostate